Approved Vaccine List Updated 5/06/2025 (pdf)

 - Help measuring, promoting and achieving high immunization coverage rates for your practice.

-- Fewer needle sticks will be needed to fully vaccinate a child.
+- Fewer needly sticks will be needed to fully vaccinate a patient.

 - Acceptance of more scheduled vaccines can be achieved.